flubbe/ml/README.md

 As a header-only library, just include `all.h` (note that CNL 1.1.2 needs a C++17 compatible tool chain, and the master branch needs a C++20 compatible tool chain).

 By default, SSE versions of the functions and classes are used.
 Set `ML_NO_SIMD` to use non-SSE versions.
 Set `ML_INCLUDE_SIMD` to include both SSE and non-SSE versions of `vec4` and `mat4x4` (the SSE versions are found in the namespace `simd`).
 Currently the library uses up to SSE 4.1.

+The library defines functions to access vector components similar to swizzle notation.
+This may increase build times and binary sizes and can be disabled by defining `ML_NO_SWIZZLE` before including `all.h`.

 To build the tests, first run `./scripts/pre-build.sh` from the root folder, which creates the build directory structure and downloads [CNL](https://github.com/johnmcfarlane/cnl), release 1.1.2.
 Then run `./scripts/build.sh` from the root folder.
 The tests are written into the `bin`-directory.